apinf/docs/docs/research/DDoS-prevention.md

 # How to cope with brute force attack?

 A brute force attack simply uses cryptography algorithm.
-Using the algorithm the attackers made a program that automatically break into autentication systems.when we attempt to login and our page request is sent from the server to the client machine hackers are more active to access the account.
+Using the algorithm the attackers made a program that automatically break into autentication systems.
+When we attempt to login and our page request is sent from the server to the client machine hackers are more active to access the account.
 The standard way to do this is by implementing a lockout or a progressive delay.
 A lockout prevents an IP from making a login request for X minutes if they fail to log in N times.
 A progressive delay adds a longer and longer delay to processing each bad login request.
 Copin through some server-side preventions:
 Setting up an IDS system, like Snort, to detect when a DDOS attack is occurring and take the first steps to mitigate it